EasyAR is a cross-platform AR SDK. The following OSes are supported

 Swift API for iOS¶

-EasyAR SDK Swift API is provided in source code for the best compatibility.
+EasyAR SDK Swift API is provided in source code for the best compatibility as Apple do not provide a strong ABI across different Swift versions.

 3D Engine Support¶